silksil/NOTES-CHEATSHEET/productivity.md

 Timebox if you are stuck.
 State to yourself 'if I am stuck longer than x minutes and x hours, I will ask for help from x'.

 ### Define and solve roadblocks
+Ask yourself daily:
-Ask yourself daily `Were there any roadblocks or was there anything that could be automated? ` If the answer is yes and it takes less than 15 minutes to solve it, solve it, if it takes more than 15 mintues, create a task for.
+> Were there any roadblocks or was there anything that could be automated?
+If the answer is yes and it takes less than 15 minutes to solve it, solve it, if it takes more than 15 mintues, create a task for.
 Examples of roadblocks can be:
 - Not having access to certain files.
 - Unclear documentation.
 - Unorganized folder structure.